Drop a collection

 Deletes the specified collection from the database and erases all data stored in the collection.

-Returns a promise that resolves to true
+Returns a promise that resolves once the operation completes.

 Deletes the specified collection from the database and erases all data stored in the collection.